ranbureand/multilingual-experiment/readme.markdown

 Again we have two different code blocks that are run only if specific conditions are met.

 We run the first code block when the language of the current page (`page.language`) is equal to the default language (`site.default_language`) defined in the `_config.yml` file.
 Through it we create a new variable named `url` by combining the `site.baseurl` (defined in the `_config.yml` file) and `/`, that is, the domain name of the site.
+Web surfers who browse the site in the default language are directed to the main page when they press on the title.

 Else, we run the second code block to provide the usual fallback page already discussed above (read the section [language-switch.html](#language-switchhtml) for more details).
+Web surfers who browse the site in a language different than the default one are directed to the fallback page in their current language when they press on the title.

 ### localizations.html